jfude/DSND-DisasterResponse/README.md

 ## Introduction

 This repository contains the completed Disaster Response Pipeline Project, which implements a supervised training model to  classify input messages from a disaster to highlight what is happening and/or what type of response may be needed from first responders.
-The categories are .

-When runnning the app should look like...
+When runnning the app should look like..

+[app_img]:./app_image.png
+![App_img][app_img]

 ## Training Data